CIAT-DAPA/food_system_web_dashboard/data/inputs/readme.md

 # Inputs data

-This folder constains all inputs files without process
+This folder constains all inputs files that have not been processed yet.